 - Mobile Photo Management: Lightroom 4.3

-- Large Photo Archive: Linux File Server (though any OS will do as long as it meets your storage needs … more later)
+- Large Photo Archive: Linux File Server (any OS will do if it meets your storage needs … more later)

 - Passive Transport: Dropbox